Darius0852/Data-Structures-and-Algorithms/README.md

 ## Intro to Data Structure and Algorithms

-Data structure is a way of organising data in such a way that we can perform operatioons on these data in an effective way.
+Data structure is a way of organising data in such a way that we can perform operations on these data in an effective way.
 Data structures is about rendering data elements in terms of some relationship, for better organization and storage.
-For example, we have some adat which has, player's name "Virat" and age 26.
+For example, we have some data which has, player's name "Virat" and age 26.
 Here "Virat" is a **String** data type and 26 is of **Integer** data type.

 We can organize this data as a record like **Player** record, which will have both player's name and age in it.
 Now we can collect and store player's records in a file or database as a data structure. **For example**: "Dhoni" 30, "Gambhi" 31, "Sue" 35.